brant-nathaniel/collab/README.md

 # collab
-A ros package meant to serve as a loose, experimental 'protocol' for collaborative motion planning
+A ros package for collaborative motion planning